Montane ecosystem: Life zones

 As elevation increases, the climate becomes cooler, due to a decrease in atmospheric pressure and the adiabatic cooling of airmasses.
 In middle latitudes, the change in climate by moving up 100 meters on a mountain is roughly equivalent to moving 80 kilometers (45 miles or 0.75° of latitude) towards the nearest pole.
 The characteristic flora and fauna in the mountains tend to strongly depend on elevation, because of the change in climate.
-This dependency causes life zones to form: bands of similar ecosystems at similar elevation.
+This dependency causes life zones to form: bands of similar ecosystems at similar elevations.

 One of the typical life zones on mountains is the montane forest: at moderate elevations, the rainfall and temperate climate encourages dense forests to grow.
 Holdridge defines the climate of montane forest as having a biotemperature of between 6 and 12 C, where biotemperature is the mean temperature considering temperatures below 0 C to be 0 C. Above the elevation of the montane forest, the trees thin out in the subalpine zone, become twisted krummholz, and eventually fail to grow.
 Therefore, montane forests often contain trees with twisted trunks.
 This phenomenon is observed due to the increase in the wind strength with the elevation.
 The elevation where trees fail to grow is called the tree line.
 The biotemperature of the subalpine zone is between 3 and 6 C.

 Above the tree line the ecosystem is called the alpine zone or alpine tundra, dominated by grasses and low-growing shrubs.
 The biotemperature of the alpine zone is between 1.5 and 3 C. Many different plant species live in the alpine environment, including perennial grasses, sedges, forbs, cushion plants, mosses, and lichens.
 Alpine plants must adapt to the harsh conditions of the alpine environment, which include low temperatures, dryness, ultraviolet radiation, and a short growing season.
 Alpine plants display adaptations such as rosette structures, waxy surfaces, and hairy leaves.
 Because of the common characteristics of these zones, the World Wildlife Fund groups a set of related ecoregions into the "montane grassland and shrubland" biome.
 A region in the Hengduan Mountains adjoining Asia's Tibetan Plateau have been identified as the world's oldest continuous alpine ecosystem with a community of 3000 plant species, some of them continuously co-existing for 30 million years.

 Climates with biotemperatures below 1.5 C tend to consist purely of rock and ice.